 During Full Shutdown mode, the power supply voltages are not monitored to be able to reach ultra-low power consumption.
-The device cannot generate a POR event interrupt in this mode, except for cases of extremely low-power supply voltages.
-Therefore, Full Shutdown mode is not recommended for applications which are unable to reach an $\rm AV{DD}/\rm DV{DD}$ power-down voltage of less than 100 mV (approx.) before reapplying power.
+The device cannot generate a POR event interrupt in this mode, except in cases of extremely low-power supply voltages.